 Parallelism allows qubits to perform more computations simultaneously.
-However, qubits are considered fragile and highly unstable and can easily break apart when entangled, a technical term for when qubits interact.
+However, qubits can easily break apart when entangled, a technical term for when qubits interact.
 A breakdown can cause instability in a computing process.

 A Chinese quantum computer has a photon device based on quantum dots, demultiplexers, photonic circuits and detectors.